Maduro sworn in, Venezuela to review disputed vote

 Thousands of government sympathizers surrounded Congress in downtown Caracas, dancing to upbeat music and clad in the Socialist Party's signature red T-shirts.

-Vendors peddled trinkets including foam moustaches that Maduro supporters tape to their upper lips in imitation of his facial hair.
+Vendors peddled trinkets including foam mustaches that Maduro supporters tape to their upper lips in imitation of his facial hair.

 "The streets out ours; we've come to defend them from the right wing," said Carlos Poveda, 45, a merchant.